jimasp/behave-vsc/README.md

   .       +-- storage_tests/
   .       |      +-- *.feature
 ```
 - If your features folder is not called "features", or is not in the workspace root, then you can add a `behave.ini` or `.behaverc` file to your workspace folder and add a `paths` setting and then update the `featuresPath` setting in extension settings.
+This is a relative path to your project folder.
 Example:
 ```
-// behave.ini file
+# behave.ini file
 [behave]
 paths=behave_tests/features

 // settings.json file
+{
-"behave-vsc.featuresPath": "behave_tests/features",
+  "behave-vsc.featuresPath": "behave_tests/features"
+}
 ```
 - If you are using a multi-root workspace with multiple projects that contain feature files, then see note below in [Extension settings](#extension-settings)